Application for the Australian Music Foundation Awards

 Since 1975, the Australian Music Foundation has been supporting young Australian classical musicians, conductors and composers in furthering their studies overseas.
 We support study in Europe, the United Kingdom and the United States of America.
 Visit our Current Awardees and Alumni pages to see some of our success stories.

 Applications for 2017 closed on Monday 8 May.
-Results of the First Round will be announced in mid-June.
+Results of the First Round have been announced on the HomePage.